conan-io/docs/devtools/running_packages.rst

 The deploy will create a ``deploy_manifest.txt`` file with the files that have been deployed.

-Sometimes it could be useful to adjust the package ID of the deployable package in order to deploy it regardless of the compiler it was compiled with:
+Sometimes it is useful to adjust the package ID of the deployable package in order to deploy it regardless of the compiler it was compiled
+with:

 .. code-block:: python